 “The open source world is where innovation happens,” said Stanko.
 “When Red Hat, a major open source company, chose Kubernetes, we realized it was the winning combination.
 Communities are great for development innovation, but enterprise support is vital.
 With Red Hat, we have the reassurance of expert support and a clear, transparent roadmap.”

 Based on Red Hat Enterprise Linux® and Kubernetes, Red Hat OpenShift is an enterprise container platform that provides automated operations for managing hybrid and multicloud deployments and improving developer productivity.
 APIS IT has standardized application development on Red Hat OpenShift across programming languages — including Java, .NET Core, Node.js, and more.
-To support this new platform, APIS IT added Red Hat OpenShift Container Storage, an optimized software-defined storage solution based on Red Hat Ceph® Storage.
-After its initial Red Hat OpenShift deployment, the company also deployed Red Hat Integration technologies, including Red Hat AMQ and Red Hat Fuse.
+To support this new platform, APIS IT added Red Hat OpenShift Container Storage (now Red Hat OpenShift Data Foundation), an optimized software-defined storage solution based on Red Hat Ceph® Storage.
+After its initial Red Hat OpenShift deployment, the company deployed Red Hat Integration technologies, including Red Hat AMQ and Red Hat Fuse.

 APIS IT now runs more than 80 production projects in its Red Hat OpenShift environment, including applications for customs administration, geographical information system (GIS), and elections and referendums.
 Parts of the Tax Administration Information system, including PIN management, have also been migrated to Red Hat OpenShift.
 The service provider is now working to migrate more than 200 legacy Java applications and services, including some like the GIS system applications that are being completely reengineered and rewritten from standard .NET language.